tinacms/tinacms/packages/next-tinacms-github/README.md

 This package provides helpers for managing the github auth token on the server.
 When used with Next.js in the `pages/api` directory, these functions are mapped to `/api/*` endpoints.

-# `createCreateAccessTokenFn`
+# `createAuthHandler`
-Helper for creating a createCreateAccessToken server function.
+Helper for creating a handler to authenticate with GitHub.

 ## Implementation

 ```
 // pages/api/create-github-access-token.ts

-import { createCreateAccessTokenFn } from 'next-tinacms-github'
+import { createAuthHandler } from 'next-tinacms-github'

-export default createCreateAccessTokenFn(
+export default createAuthHandler(
   process.env.GITHUB_CLIENT_ID,
   process.env.GITHUB_CLIENT_SECRET
 )